Observable adjustments in single-index models for regularized M-estimators: Main results for unregularized -estimation

 Here, the fact that $\df=p$ justifies the notation $\df$ for the quantity defined in \Cref{thm:derivatives}: In unregularized $M$-estimation $\df$ is the number of parameters, or degrees of freedom of the estimator.
 A similar justification for the notation $\df$ is observed for L1 regularized $M$-estimation as discussed in \Cref{sec:L1} below.

 The low-dimensional systems of equations (e.g., \eqref{karoui_system}, \eqref{sur_system}) characterizing the behavior of unregularized $M$-estimation were obtained in linear models \cite{el_karoui2013robust,donoho2016high,el_karoui2018impact}, in logistic regression models \citep{sur2018modern,zhao2020asymptotic}, other generalized linear models \cite{sawaya2023statistical}, single index models \cite{loureiro2021capturing} and Gaussian mixture models \cite{mai2019large,loureiro2021learning}.
 These results state that if the low-dimensional system corresponding to the loss and the generative model for $y_i$ given $x_i$ admits a unique solution, then this solution characterizes the limit in probability of $\|\bm\Sigma^{1/2}\bm\hbeta\|^2$ as well as the limit in probability of the correlation $\aaa_*=\bm w^T\bm\Sigma\bm\hbeta$ with the index $\bm w$, and limits of averages with respect to test functions $\phi$ as in \eqref{eq:limiting_result_sur}.
 In logistic regression, the existence and unicity of solutions to the low-dimensional system \eqref{sur_system} is provably related to the existence of the minimizer $\bm\hbeta$ and the linear separability of the data \cite{candes2020phase,sur2018modern}.
+In the global-null setting of logistic regression, which corresponds to the linear model as in \cite{el_karoui2013robust,donoho2016high}, existence of solutions to the low-dimensional system is proved in the supplement of \cite{sur2019likelihood}.
 If $\|\bm\Sigma^{1/2}\bm\hbeta\|^2$ and $\aaa_*$ admits non-zero limits in probability as in these references, then $\P(\frac{1}{K}\le |\aaa_*|, \frac{1}{n}\|\bm X\bm\hbeta\|^2\le K)$ for some constant $K>$0.
 The aforementioned results thus justify the following assumption that will be used in the theorems of this section.

 \begin{assumption} Let $K>0$ be constant.
 Assume that \Cref{assum,assumLowDim,assumExtra} hold so that the penalty is $g=0$.
 Assume that with probability approaching one as $n,p\to\infty$, the estimator $\bm{\hbeta}$ exists, is bounded and has non-vanishing correlation with the index $\bm w$ in the sense that $\P(\text{minimizer }\bm \hbeta \text{ in \eqref{hbeta} exists and } \frac 1 n \|\bm X\bm\hbeta\|^2 \le K \text{ and }\frac1K \le |\aaa_*|)\to1$. \end{assumption}